dzhavat/dzhavat.github.io/_posts/2019-05-27-links-to-all-slides-from-ngvikings.md

 ---
 layout: post
-title: "Links to all slides from ngVikings"
+title: Links to all slides from ngVikings
 last_updated: 2019-07-18
 ---